 Ever wondered how to make gin at home?
-We're here to show you just how easy it is to make gin using botanical blends.
+We're here to show you how easy it is to make gin using botanical blends.

-We'll be using the Air Still and Infusion Basket to make a London Dry gin using a blend of juniper, coriander, liquorice root, and dried lemon and orange peel.
-Once distilled, we'll be left with a bright, crisp, and refreshing gin with notes of pine and citrus, and a warm pepperiness on the palate.
-You can choose from our range of Gin Botanicals or alternatively, you can make your own botanical blend!
+You'll be using the Air Still and Infusion Basket to make a London Dry gin which features a blend of juniper, coriander, licorice root, and dried lemon and orange peel.
+Once distilled, you'll be left with a bright, crisp, refreshing gin with notes of pine and citrus and a warm pepperiness on the palate.

 - Air Still